bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

 Joke: An infinite number of computer scientists walk into a bar.
 The first one orders a beer.
 The second one, half a beer.
 The third one, a quarter.
 The barman pours two beers.
 The computer scientists complain: Is that all you're giving us?
 The barman says: "Come on guys, you should know your limits! "

-Over the next two weeks introduce the tools for algorithms analysis.
+Over the next two weeks we introduce the tools for algorithms analysis.
 Asymptotic analysis is expressed with O(), Ω() and Θ() notation.
 We give  formal definitions and discuss the differences between them and why big-oh is not sufficient.
-We introduce the two summations that come up often: arithmetic and geometric summations.
+We introduce the two summations that come up in analysis: arithmetic and geometric summations.

-This part of the class is heavy on discrete math like logarithms, exponents, limits and recursive functions, which most of you have not seen in a long time.
-The bright side is that there are formulas and rules for everything and it's just a matter of practice.
-Give yourself time to practice and expect it will take time.

 __Objectives:__
 * Understand the relevance of analysis in practice, as well as its assumptions and limitations